Strong Partitioning and a Machine Learning Approximation for Accelerating the Global Optimization of Nonconvex QCQPs: Strong partitioning for nonconvex QCQPs

-Finally, we show that for almost every $P \in \mathcal{P}_d$ with respect to the uniform measure, problem~\eqref{eqn:piecewise_mccormick_mip_oa} either has a unique $Y$-solution (allowing us to use Theorem~\ref{thm:smooth_case} or~\ref{thm:nonsmooth_case} to compute a generalized gradient of $\underline{v}$ under mild conditions), or $\underline{v}(P) = v^*$ (i.e., the optimal values of~\eqref{eqn:qcqp} and~\eqref{eqn:piecewise_mccormick_mip_oa} are equal, implying that the partitioning matrix $P$ is sufficient for the convergence of the lower bound), or both statements hold.
+The following is the main result of this section.
+It shows that for almost every $\bfP \in \mathcal{P}_d$ with respect to the uniform measure, problem~\eqref{eqn:piecewise_mccormick_mip_oa} either has a unique $\bfY$-solution (allowing us to use Theorem~\ref{thm:smooth_case} or~\ref{thm:nonsmooth_case} to compute a generalized gradient of $\underline{v}$ under mild conditions), or $\underline{v}(\bfP) = v^*$ (i.e., the optimal values of~\eqref{eqn:qcqp} and~\eqref{eqn:piecewise_mccormick_mip_oa} are equal, implying the partitioning matrix $\bfP$ is sufficient for the convergence of the lower bound), or both statements hold.

-\begin{theorem} At least one of the following statements holds for almost every $P \in \mathcal{P}_d$: \begin{enumerate} \item $\underline{v}(P) = v^*$,
+\begin{theorem} At least one of the following statements holds for almost every $\bfP \in \mathcal{P}_d$: \begin{enumerate} \item $\underline{v}(\bfP) = v^*$,